Prescription Glasses and Contact Lenses to Correct Your Vision in Victoria, BC

 During your evaluation, the optometrist will determine whether contact lenses are the right option for you.
 This is based on several factors, including your ocular health and prescription level.
 If you have previously worn eyeglasses and have not experienced any recent changes in vision, your optometrist may simply convert your prescription over to contact lenses.

-To find the appropriate style of contacts, your optometrist will measure the shape, size, and curvature of your eyes using a keratometer.
+To find the appropriate style of contact, your optometrist will measure the shape, size, and curvature of your eyes using a keratometer.
 They will also assess your general eye health, allergies, corneal health, as well as eye dryness in order to determine the right solution and lens composition.
 Each type of contact lens is uniquely designed with a particular function in mind.
 These functions include oxygen permeability, fit, curvature, material, moisture content, lifespan, and deposit resistance.
 Therefore, you should never switch contact lens brands before consulting with a licensed eye care professional.

 Types of Contact Lenses